 How is certification related to a graduate degree?

 The certification development process regarded (and continues to regard) a master’s degree as an established, critical foundation for student affairs educators.
 Certification is available as a voluntary “next step” for eligible mid-level educators and above, who are seeking a formal credential to demonstrate their ongoing knowledge and competencies.
 Certification complements a master’s degree without being an alternative to it.

 What student affairs areas does certification cover?

-Certification will include both core and specialty areas.
-Core certification will include the competencies and tasks of student affairs educators (mid-level and above) regardless of functional area.
-In addition to core student affairs education, individuals will be able to seek specialty certification in the areas of campus activities, campus housing and residential life, campus recreation, college unions, fraternity and sorority life, and student conduct administration.
+Certification includes both core and specialty areas.
+Core certification includes the competencies and tasks of student affairs educators (mid-level and above) regardless of functional area.
+In addition to core student affairs education, individuals may seek specialty certification in the areas of campus activities, campus housing and residential life, campus recreation, college unions, fraternity and sorority life, and student conduct administration.